-Prior to the end of the first nine weeks grading period, each school will complete a needs assessment form based on disaggregated student data, Professional Development Plans and School Improvement Plans (SIP).
+Prior to the end of the first nine weeks grading period, each school administrator and teacher will complete a needs assessment form based on disaggregated student data, Professional Development Plan goals and School Improvement Plans (SIP).
 District and site-based administration will provide staff development opportunities in a variety of delivery modes to address as many of the identified needs as possible.
-Learning Communities, lesson study, action research and online training are becoming\a means of job embedded professional development for all employees.
+Learning Communities, lesson study, action research and online training are becoming a means of job embedded professional development for all employees.